awsdocs/amazon-rds-user-guide/doc_source/Concepts.RDSFeaturesRegionsDBEngines.grids.md

 ### IAM database authentication with RDS for MariaDB<a name="Concepts.RDS_Fea_Regions_DB-eng.Feature.IamDatabaseAuthentication.mdb"></a>

-IAM database authentication for RDS for MariaDB is available in all Regions for the following versions:
+IAM database authentication for RDS for MariaDB is available in all Regions, exept for the Middle East \(UAE\) Region, for the following versions:
 + For RDS for MariaDB 10\.6, IAM database authentication is available for all versions\.

 ### IAM database authentication with RDS for MySQL<a name="Concepts.RDS_Fea_Regions_DB-eng.Feature.IamDatabaseAuthentication.my"></a>